srijan-96/EchoMusicPlayer/README.md

 # EchoMusicPlayer

-It is an iteractive Music Player developed on Android Studios using Kotlin.
+It is an interactive Music Player developed on Android Studios using Kotlin.

 It has all the basic functionalities